-Companies will now need a robust system of data governance to move forward.
+Companies will now need a robust framework of data management and governance to move forward.

 When choosing a location data provider to work with, there are many things to consider.
 With several different sources, signals, and methodologies available, it’s essential to understand exactly what each provider is offering.

 We have put together the following list of questions that are useful when selecting a location data company.